Information Flow Control

 - Agent proposes

-Example 2: Writing a Go test file that mentions DROP TABLE
+Example 4: Writing a test file with destructive SQL

 A developer asks the agent to write a database test helper.